Chernyakhovsk: World War II and post-war period

 During World War II, the Germans operated a Dulag Luft transit prisoner-of-war camp for Allied POWs in the town.
 A local branch of the Peasant Battalions was established by the Polish resistance, under the cryptonym "Wystruć", the historic Polish name of the town.
 Several French forced laborers cooperated with the Polish resistance.
 The town was heavily bombed by the British Royal Air Force on July 27, 1944.
 The town was stormed by Red Army troops on January 21–22, 1945.
 As part of the northern part of East Prussia, Insterburg was transferred from Germany to the Soviet Union after the war as previously agreed between the victorious powers at the Potsdam Conference.
 On 7 April 1946, Insterburg was renamed as Chernyakhovsk in honor of the Soviet World War II Army General, Ivan Chernyakhovsky, who commanded the army that first entered East Prussia in 1944.

 After 1989, a group of people introduced the Akhal-Teke horse breed to the area and opened an Akhal-Teke breeding stable.
+In 1993, the local St. Bruno church became the second church in the oblast to be returned to Catholics after the Fall of Communism.
+Franciscans from Poland came to serve there.

 Mayovka, formerly a separate village, forms part of the town.